 Unless your child has an allergy to them, dandelions are considered very safe when consumed as a food, even at young ages.
 (Anyone with an allergy to ragweed, chrysanthemum, marigold, chamomile, yarrow, or daisy should avoid dandelion).
 If you are interested in using dandelions medicinally, I suggest that you consult with an herbalist.

-What are some of the medicinal benefits of dandelion?
+What are some of the medicinal benefits of dandelions?

-Traditionally, dandelion has been used as a diuretic, to increase the amount of urine in order to get rid of too much fluid.
+Traditionally, dandelions have been used as a diuretic, to increase the amount of urine in order to get rid of too much fluid.
 This is not typically an issue for children unless said child has liver problems.

-Fresh or dried dandelion herb is also used as a mild appetite stimulant which might be beneficial in a child with a sluggish appetite.
+Fresh or dried dandelion herb is also used as a mild appetite stimulant which might be beneficial in a child or adult with a sluggish appetite.
 It is also known to settle an upset stomach.
 The root of the dandelion plant may act like a mild laxative and has been used to improve digestion.

-A few animal studies also suggest that dandelion might help fight inflammation which sadly, a lot of children have these day.
+A few animal studies also suggest that dandelion might help fight inflammation which sadly, a lot of us have these day.

 First, try to harvest in spring or fall and always do so in a more “wild setting.”
 Roadside dandelions are chalk full of pollutants and park dandelions are chalk full of animal waste and most likely weed killer.
 So try to find a field that is off the beaten path a bit.

 After a harvest, always soak the dandelions for at least 15 minutes.
 Just cover them with cool water.
 Be sure to allow them time to dry.
 Just spread them out on a towel for about an hour.

 Here are two of our favorite Dandelion Flower recipes.
 I’m pretty boring when it comes to preparing the greens.
 I either add them to a salad raw, add them to soups, or sauté them in a little olive oil.